-• Your non-concessional contributions do not exceed your non-concessional contributions cap for that financial year; or
+Your non-concessional contributions do not exceed your non-concessional contributions cap for that financial year; or

-• On 30 June of the previous financial year, your Total Superannuation Balance was less than the general transfer balance cap (\$1.7 million currently), but indexed to \$1.9 million from 1 July 2023.
+• On 30 June of the previous financial year, your Total Superannuation Balance was less than the general transfer balance cap.
+For the 2024/25 financial year this was \$1,900,000 and was indexed to \$2,000,000 for the 2025/26 financial year.